 Real Estate Acquired for Resale-In the course of conducting its urban renewal activities, the Agency acquires real property for use in future urban renewal projects.
 The value recorded for this property is established by its acquisition cost and additional cost of improvements made on the property until the asset is ready for sale.
 When the property is ready for sale, market value can be established.
-During the year ended June 30, 2021, the Agency sold one property for a gain of \$1,980,000.
+During the year ended June 30, 2022, the Agency did not acquire or sell any property.

-Capital Assets-Capital assets, which include buildings, equipment and vehicles, are reported in the government-wide financial statements.
+Capital Assets-Capital assets, which include buildings, equipment and vehicles, and right-to-use leased equipment are reported in the government-wide financial statements.
 Capital assets are defined as assets with an initial cost of more than \$5,000 and an estimated useful life exceeding five years.
 Assets are recorded at historical cost or estimated historical cost.
 The reported value excludes normal maintenance and repairs, which are essentially amounts spent in relation to capital assets that do not increase the capacity or efficiency of the item or increase its estimated useful life.
 Donated capital assets are recorded at estimated fair market value of the item at the date of donation.
-These capital assets are depreciated using the straight-line method over the following estimated useful lives:
+Right-to-use leased equipment are initially measured as the initial amount of the leased liability, adjusted for lease payments made at or before the lease commencement date, plus certain direct costs and are amortized on a straight line basis over their useful lives.
+These capital assets are depreciated/amortized using the straight-line method over the estimated useful lives on the following page.

 Capital assets Years

 Buildings 40

 Equipment 5-8

 Vehicles 5

+Right-to-use leased equipment 5

 Deferred Outflows/Inflows of Resources-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
-At June 30, 2021, the Agency has one item that qualifies for reporting in this category.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+At June 30, 2022, the Agency has one item that qualifies for reporting in this category.
 This item, reported on the government-wide financial statements, represents the effect of the net change in the Agency's proportion of the collective net pension liability, the difference during the measurement period between the Agency's contributions and its proportionate share of the total contribution to the pension system not included in the pension expense, and any contributions to the pension system made subsequent to the measurement date.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At June 30, 2021, the Agency has one item that qualifies for reporting in this category.
-This item, reported on the government-wide financial statements, represents the effect of the net change in the Agency's proportion of the collective net pension liability and the difference during the measurement periods between the Agency's contributions and its proportionate share of total contributions to the pension system not included in pension expense and is reported on the government-wide statements.
+At June 30, 2022, the Agency has two items that qualify for reporting in this category.
+The first item, reported on the government-wide financial statements, represents the effect of the net change in the Agency's proportion of the collective net pension liability/(asset) and the difference during the measurement periods between the Agency's contributions and its proportionate share of total contributions to the pension system not included in pension expense and is reported on the government-wide statements.
+The second item, reported on the government-wide statements and on the balance sheet of governmental funds, is recognized at the commencement of the Agency's lease receivable and amortized over the life of the lease.